 Juliet's practice is inclusive, often inviting the community to become makers, and to transform those under-valued material resources around them, and in doing so to value their own inner resources.
 In this way she works to acknowledge human wellbeing as inextricably linked to our active care of the world around us.
 She sees being resourceful as a crucial capability of humankind as it enables us to care for and meaningfully connect with our environment and each other.
 She regards unnecessary wastefulness as missed opportunities for the practice of resourcefulness.

 Alongside her work for Rekindle, Juliet is often asked to write, consult, and talk about waste, resourcefulness, post-disaster community involvement in demolition, deconstruction and reuse, and occupational therapy, amongst other things.
-Below are links to some recent work:
+Below are links to some of Juliet's recent work:

 A resilient city is a resourceful city and waste is its opposite - A short essay published in The Press 2016